chipmuenk/pyfda/docs/source/manual/plot_impz.rst

 Select the stimulus, its frequency, DC-content, noise ...
 When the BL checkbox is checked, the signal is bandlimited to the Nyquist frequency.
 Some signals have strong harmonic content which produces aliasing.
 This can be seen best in the frequency domain (e.g. for a sawtooth signal with f = 0.15).
-The stimulus options can be hidden with the checkbox **Stim.
-Options**.

 DC and Different sorts of noise can be added.